turing-knowledge-graphs/meet-ups/symposium-2023.md

 14:30 - 14:35	City's Women++ Computing Society by [Mai Elshehaly](http://www.invisai.com/mai/)

 14:35 - 15:15 	Poster session (To be completed)
+> - Thom Pijnenburg (Elsevier) on "Link Prediction on Knowledge Graphs in Life Sciences"
 > - Enrico Daga (The Open University) on "Data integration with knowledge graphs: Façade-X and the SPARQL Anything project"
 > - Yi Liu (MRC Integrative Epidemiology Unit, Bristol Medical School) on "Triangulating evidence in health sciences using NLP and knowledge graphs"
 > - Jiaru Bai (University of Cambridge) on "A derived information framework for a dynamic knowledge graph and its application to smart cities"